nrkno/nrkno-sanity-libs/docs/nrkno-sanity-principles.md

         // this will add a hidden field to the schema before passing it to create-schema
         // and append a document badge & document-action
         smartimport: true,

-        // document type is only listed for uses with these roles
-        enabledEnvironments: ['feature', 'stage'],

-        // document type is only listed for uses with these roles
-        enabledForRoles: ['developer'],
     },
     fields: [
         field('string', {